-Audit Committee (Chair)

-Compensation Committee (Member)
+Audit Committee (Chair) Compensation Committee (Member)

-December 2021 Joan K. Chow

-Joan K. Chow has extensive leadership experience in retail and marketing, consumer insights and human resources matters, and has served as senior leader at some the world's most recognizable companies.
+Director Since Name, Principal Occupation, and Other Information December 2021 Joan K. Chow Age 64 Joan K. Chow has extensive leadership experience in retail and marketing, consumer insights and human resources matters, and has served as senior leader at some the world's most recognizable companies.
 Ms. Chow is the former Executive Vice President and Chief Marketing Officer at ConAgra Foods, one of North America's leading packaged food companies.
-Prior to that, Ms. Chow spent extensive time with Sears

-Holdings Corporation in various marketing roles and ultimately served as Senior Vice President and Chief Marketing Officer for Sears Retail.
-She has also held executive positions with Information Resources Inc., Johnson & Johnson Consumer Products, Inc. and the Greater Chicago Food Depository.

-Ms. Chow is also a director at High Liner Foods and Spectrum Brands.
-She has previously served as a Director of Welbilt, Inc., The Manitowoc Company, RC2 Corporation and Feeding America.
+Prior to that, Ms. Chow spent extensive time with Sears Holdings Corporation in various marketing roles and ultimately served as Senior Vice President and Chief Marketing Officer for Sears Retail.
+She has also held executive positions with Information Resources Inc., Johnson & Johnson Consumer Products, Inc. and the Greater Chicago Food Depository. tor at High Liner Foods and Spectrum Brands.
+She has previously served as Manitowoc Company, RC2 Corporation and Feeding America.

 The Board selected Ms. Chow because of her extensive executive and marketing experience as well as her prior public company board experience, which provides her unique insight on key board and company issues.